javjarillo/getreal_model/README.md

 	* the coefficient of variation of all parameters `sigma`
 	* whetther the predators are generalists or specialists (encoded in the variable `mode_predators`).

-Then, the code will assign for the different taxa random parameters for the different rates and interaction strength from a log-normal distributions, with the specified mean values and variances, that ensures that all taxa coexist in the absence of environmental change.
+Then, the code will assign for the different taxa random parameters for the different rates and interaction strength from a log-normal distributions, with the specified mean values and variances, that ensures that all taxa coexist in the absence of environmental change ($\xi = 0$).

-Later on, for different strengths of the environmental change driver (`zi`), and based ond the random tolerances, the program will recalculate the taxa growth rates, and compute the equilibrium abundances.
-The program will also remove from the community those taxa going form a positive to zero abundance, computing for such environmental change the number of prey and rpedators.
-Finally, the program will store for the different environmental changes the different diversities (number of prey and predators), together with other statistica about the remaining community (that has not been yet removed).
+Later on, for different strengths of the environmental change driver intensities $\xi$ (`zi`), and based ond the random tolerances, the program will recalculate the taxa growth rates ($\vec{r} (\xi)$), and compute the equilibrium abundances ($\vec{n}_{eq} = A^{-1} \, \vec{r} (\xi)$, with $A$ a matrix containing the interactions between taxa$).
+The program will also remove from the community those taxa going form a positive to zero abundance, computing for such environmental change $\xi$ the number of remaining prey and predators.
+Finally, the program will store for the different environmental changes the different diversities (number of prey and predators), together with other statistics about the remaining community (that has not been yet removed).

 ## Simulations of typical stream communities in realistic spatial networks